Are you looking for motivation, a positive direction or ready to embrace success? Then these inspirational podcasts are

 – Vincent van Gogh

 There are two kinds of mindsets.
 One is growth-focused and the other, that tends to be fixed or static.
 The former has an “I can’t do it, yet” attitude, the kind that breeds winners.

 Similarly, there are two kinds of people – those who listen to podcasts and those who haven’t.
 Yet!

-If you have ears close to the ground, you will actually hear the buzz of podcasts, a cultural phenomenon steadily gaining mainstream traction.
-And if your have a success outlook, you should definitely embrace the wealth of knowledge out there, free!
+If you have ears close to the ground, you will surely hear the buzz of podcasts, a cultural phenomenon steadily gaining mainstream traction.
+And if you have a success outlook, you should definitely embrace the wealth of knowledge out there, that too free!

-Audio Podcasts are in essence, a hands free, eyes free medium that can be squeezed in skillfully, to better utilize those everyday necessary wasted hours – driving to work or a transit commute, doing the dishes, scrubbing the counter-tops, or while waiting in lines to pick up kids.
+A lot of podcasts cover topics important to women – e.g. business, marketing, growth, success, wellness, mindset, parenting, work-life balance.
+Plus, they are convenient – Podcasts are in essence, a hands-free, eyes-free audio medium that you can listen to, anytime.
+Many find that they can squeeze in listening time, and better utilize everyday necessary wasted hours – driving to work or a transit commute, doing the dishes, cleaning & chores, or while waiting in lines to pick up kids.

 As an entrepreneur, a mother, and an active member of my community, I value the time I can steal from everyday moments to further my personal growth.